 If you have tried to have a calm, honest conversation with your loved one about their stimulant addiction without getting through, you may want to plan a formal intervention.
 An intervention is when a group of people who care about the individual with addiction works together, possibly with the help of a counselor, religious leader, or professional interventionist; to try and get the individual with an addiction to recognize their problem and the need for professional help.

 If your loved one rejects the offer of treatment, make it clear that you will help them get treatment whenever they are ready, and then follow through on the consequences you outlined.
 Given time, your loved one may change their mind, but in the meantime, keep yourself, and any children who may be involved, safe and away from negativity, emotional upheaval, or abuse.

-Treatment Options Available for Stimulant Addiction
+Which Treatment Options are Available for Stimulant Addiction?

 Inpatient treatment is when a person in treatment for addiction lives full time at an addiction treatment facility that also has medical staff.
 It can be important to have medical assistance available during detoxification when the body rids itself of addictive chemicals and goes through stimulant withdrawal symptoms.
 Medical treatment should be available in case of health complications that may arise during detox.

 Inpatient treatment provides a structure that a person in recovery needs to begin healing from addiction, and being in a 24/7 healing environment intensifies the experience and allows for faster progress.
 The security of being inside a treatment facility also prevents patients from being able to give into the temptation to use.
 By the time they move onto an outpatient program, they will be at a stronger point in their recovery, and less vulnerable to relapse.